vollyimnetz/crop-thumbnails/readme.txt

 * a) upload it in a better format in the first place
 * OR b) use the Standard Wordpress-Image editor to crop the image.

+= Where can I get developer information? =
+A documentation with a list of all actions and filters can be found on the Github page of the project. https://github.com/vollyimnetz/crop-thumbnails

 = I have two image-sizes that have nearly the same ratio.
 I want to make use of the feature "Crop all images with same ratio at once", but cause the ratios are slightly different they wont be selected together. =
 You can add the following filter in the functions.php of your theme to adjust the ratio of one or more specified image-sizes.
 CAUTION: use only when the ratios are really close.